Waste King vs. InSinkErator Garbage Disposals

 We found that Waste King offers garbage disposals for a lower price.
-Which means a lower price for the same of more horse power in comparison to InSinkErator.
+Which means a lower price for the same of more horsepower in comparison to InSinkErator.
 But you do need to compromise on the build quality of your disposal, which you don’t need to do with InSinkErator.

 Different classes of food disposers

-Both Waste King and InSinkErator try their best to provide garbage disposals that suit their customer’s needs and budget.
+Both Waste King and InSinkErator try their best to provide garbage disposals that suit their customer’s needs and budgets.
 While Waste King generally offers budget-friendly disposers, especially with their EZ-mount, InSinkErator has also made an attempt to sell cheaper priced, but also lower quality, disposals with the Badger series.

 Even though Waste King’s prices may seem difficult to compete with, InSinkErator did make an attempt at it with their budget Badger line.
-This budget friendly InSinkErator has a plastic shell much like Waste King’s and doesn’t feature their ‘SoundSeel technology‘, while its motor still does not compete the permanent magnet motor that Waste King uses in their disposals.
+This budget-friendly InSinkErator has a plastic shell much like Waste King’s and doesn’t feature their ‘SoundSeel technology‘, while its motor still does not compete for the permanent magnet motor that Waste King uses in their disposals.
 As a result of this, it appears logical to conclude that Waste King scores the point in the price department.

 Winner: It’s a tie

 The warranty may also be a criterion you want to consider before purchasing your disposal, especially if you are unsure about the quality of the disposal you want to buy.
-The warranty lengths vary quite a bit for the two brand and therefore we would consider this round a tie.
+The warranty lengths vary quite a bit for the two brands and therefore we would consider this round a tie.
 Generally speaking, what you pay is what you get, meaning if you are willing to invest more you will get better quality disposer with a longer product warranty.